lsaffie/lsaffie.github.io/_posts/2018-10-29-Luis-Saffie-README.md

 ## Traits I value most

-**Thoughtfulness**: When you take the time to think about a certain topic before giving an opinion
+**Thoughtfulness:** When you take the time to think about a certain topic before giving an opinion

-**Data/Numbers: **When you know your facts
+**Data/Numbers:** When you know your facts

-**Honesty: **If you know or don't know something, just say it.
+**Honesty:** If you know or don't know something, just say it.
 The first step to knowledge is accepting illiteracy

-**Directness: **If you need to tell me something, just say it.
+**Directness:** If you need to tell me something, just say it.
 Be sure you do it in a way that leaves no space for misinterpretation.
 I'll do the same

-**Preparedness**: If you need my opinion on something, I expect you to come prepared with facts, documents, etc.
+**Preparedness:** If you need my opinion on something, I expect you to come prepared with facts, documents, etc.
 Interpersonal

 For all the points above, you can also expect the same from me.
 And if I don't do it, please call me out.